๐Ÿ’ก Kitchen Tips

 Never Preheat an Empty Pan

-Non-stick coatings degrade rapidly when overheated without food or fat in the pan.
-PTFE begins releasing fumes at 260C โ€” which an empty pan on high heat can reach within minutes on some hobs.
+Non-stick coatings degrade rapidly when overheated without food or fat.
+PTFE begins releasing fumes at 260ยฐC โ€” which an empty pan on high heat can reach within minutes.
 Always add oil or food before turning on the heat, or use low to medium heat settings only.
-Non-stick pans are not designed for high-heat searing โ€” use stainless steel or cast iron for that purpose.
+Non-stick pans are not designed for high-heat searing โ€” use stainless steel or cast iron for that.
+See our cast iron pan guide for the best high-heat searing alternative.

 Hand Wash Only